Mrs. JAMIE DEPEW » Math Information

 yellow (student has met the day’s math objective), and green (student has surpassed the day’s math

 learning objective.
-The green homework can be challenging so I simply ask that students do the
+The green homework can be challenging so I simply ask that students do the best that they can on this.
+It truly encourages great math thinking!)

 Q: What if my child needs extra help while at home or is absent?
 Where can I